Skip to main content

 • Nikon TE300 semi-automated, inverted microscope with environmental chamber

-• Leica TCS SP8 MP 2-photon intravital microscope
+• Leica TCS SP8 MP-2 photon intravital microscope

-• Other imaging systems
+Pre-clinical imaging systems

-• Traditional digital camera system (Nikon Z6II)
+• Traditional digital camera systems (Nikon Z6II)

 • Advanced image analysis workstations